 - Self-employed for many years and now faced with looking for a new job

-- Youth adult in need of GED, education or training beyond high school
+- Youth or Adult in need of high school equivalency, education, or training beyond high school

 Job Readiness Workshops

 We offer an array of workshops to assist job seekers with job search tools and readiness to explore various careers.